 Our first stop was Washington, DC where our trade organization, known as TNNA, was having its trade show!
 We had a little time before classes and such so we went to the Smithsonian Museum of the American Indian where we saw these incredible pieces made of various fibers, including Alpaca, Cotton, and Wool.
 The museum, free like all Smithsonian museums, features exhibits about native people from North, Central, and South America.

-We also some some amazing bead work!
+We also saw some amazing bead work!

 After that we went to the Hirshorn Museum, an amazing modern art museum, also part of the Smithsonian.
 This beautiful painting reminded us of pooling effects in knitted fabric.